charlesthomas/charlesthomas.github.io/content/post/2022-11-20-macos-helpers.md

 ---
 title: " macOS Helper Apps"
 date: 2022-11-20T11:24:50-05:00
+categories:
+  - helpers
 tags:
   - apple
   - macos
-  - macos-helpers
   - recommendations
 ---

 > This page may be one of several, as these apps fall in and out of favor.
-[All iterations are here](/tags/macos-helpers).
+[All iterations are here](/categories/helpers).

 I have been using macOS for the better part of a decade, and over that time I’ve found several little helper apps that I don’t think I could function without.
 I also recommend them to people frequently, so I compiled a list for faster linking.